CeKl/reptaskorg/README.md

-# REPeated Task ORGanizer - reptaskorg
+# REPeated TASK ORGanizer - reptaskorg

 Libary for repeated execution of functions at specific times.